supertypeai/idx_sheets_financial_data_extraction/README.md

 ```

 Notes:
-- There is a possibility that the file itself is not available in the IDX, resuling `404 page`
+- There is a possibility that the file itself is not available in the IDX, resulting `404 page`